 A relational noun, it quantifies the distance between two people/objects as relatively small.
 It is complemented by a prepositional phrase with -E (chi+ -E + naqaj)

 I am sitting close to you.

 - Naqaj k’o wi le nutinamit.

-My town is close by.B) NAJ
+My town is near.B) NAJ

 An adverb, it quantifies the distance between two people/objects as relatively large.
 It is never possesed unlike naqaj.

 - Naj k’o wi le wo’ch.

 - Naj k’o wi le wo’ch chuwach le tijob’al.

 My house is farther away than the church (as seen from a third location).

 - Naj k’o wi le wo’ch che le tijob’al.